SebastianAndDavid/mastercalendar/README.md

   - probably defined in app
 - make a get call to supabase with that job id
 - with that response, display a row list

+Row component

+- for each phase, map over and display it's data

+Data

+Jobs => Phases => Tasks => Completion Date + Hours => Team Members

+We can shape our data how we want - make mapping easier - data.js restructure (munging)